- 1 Project description

 - 2 Work plan

 - 2.1 Prototypical workflows for editioning and data analysis

-KALLIMACHOS merges humanists, computer scientists and librarians in a regional digital humanities center.
+KALLIMACHOS merges humanists and computer scientists in a regional digital humanities center.
 Already existing cooperations and competencies at Würzburg University are complemented by new partnerships with the DFKI Kaiserslautern (OCR) and the University of Erlangen-Nürnberg (Linguistic Informatics).
 The constution of the new hub is sponsored by the Federal Ministry of Education and Research as a part of the e-Humanities funding programme.

 Our main point of interest lies in the supervision and coordination of digital editions and the application of quantitative analysis via different methods of text mining, i.e. stilometric analysis, topic modeling and named entity recognition.
 We seek to offer our partners the technical and social infrastructure needed to answer a broad palette of research questions in the humanities based on digital methods.